unicef/publicgoods-toolkit/appendix-examples.md

 moved out of the parking lot and into actual examples.
 But also, are these DPGs at all?
 We may not want to use them as examples.

+SUSY RESPONSE: These were all highlighted by the speaker from India at the recent UN/DPG meeting but I had the same question (esp Aadhar) so I was starting to summarize and investigate more.

 * Aadhar (https://uidai.gov.in/) 12-digit unique identification (UID)
   with no need for physical card.
 It is the largest biometric digital database covering more than 1.25 billion residents, including more